meichen-huang/RiceComp576_IntroDeepLearning/README.md

-# RiceComp576_IntroDeepLearning

-Starter project for Task 6.
+Starter project for Task 6 (Homework 1).